-A self-evaluation was undertaken in the Summer term using the template "21 questions every Multi-Academy Trust Board should ask itself".
-As a result, all Trustees are now provided with a regular opportunity to offer their own reflections and are encouraged to make improvement suggestions.
+A self-evaluation was undertaken in the Summer term, which took place concurrently with an external review of governance.
+Trustees are already provided with a regular opportunity to offer their own reflections and are encouraged to make improvement suggestions.

 There is good two way communication with the same Governance Professional across both Schools under the Trust and the MAT Trust Board.
-The oversight of the Board has not only contributed towards improvements in educational outcomes but also to the School environment with investments across both Schools, such as further toilet refurbishments.
-The next self-evaluation will be conducted in the 2021/22 Summer term which will take place concurrently with an external review of governance.
+The oversight of the Board has not only contributed towards improvements in educational outcomes but also to the School environment with investments across both Schools.
+The next self-evaluation will be conducted in the 2022/23 Summer term.